 My time in Subarus past was marked by irritation and aggravation; the brand's heavy use of continuously variable automatic transmissions has helped fuel economy but hurt responsiveness and quietness.
 The 2018 Outback, however, is both responsive and quiet.

 The CVT's artificially stepped gears make it feel more like a conventional automatic and cut down on the powertrain's former albatross: a loud, continuous droning noise.

-While I wouldn't call it quick, the Outback isn't slow, either.
-A 175-horsepower, 2.5-liter four-cylinder is standard, while a 256-hp, 3.6-liter six-cylinder is optional.
+While I wouldn't call it quick, the Subaru Outback isn't slow, either.
+A 175-horsepower, 2.5-liter flat four-cylinder is standard, while a 256-hp, 3.6-liter six-cylinder is optional.
 Both engines work through a CVT and standard all-wheel drive.
 Subaru says it retuned the Outback's steering, brakes and shock absorbers to improve drivability, and I believe it.
 The ride is composed, with good bump absorption and predictable, comfortable maneuverability.
 Steering is nicely weighted, direct and natural.

 Subaru retuned the CVT for a smoother response and, again, the changes made an impact.
 I found the four-cylinder adequate off the line and the transmission convincingly natural, with artificial stepped gears that make it feel more like a conventional automatic and cut down on the powertrain's former albatross: a loud, continuous droning noise.

 Quietness is improved in other areas, as well: Reshaped mirrors, thicker wheel-well panels and new sound-insulating glass help cut cabin noise.
 The result is pleasant overall, both on the highway and around town.